AWS Bedrock with .NET: Getting Started

 Why: The Need for Simplicity, Security, and Scale

-• Scale: Bedrock is designed for production workloads, with built-in monitoring, throttling, and cost controls.
+- Scale: Bedrock is built for production, with built-in monitoring, throttling, and cost controls that would take weeks to build yourself.

 How: Step-by-Step Guide to Using AWS Bedrock from .NET